Stradbally: History

-The history of Stradbally dates to the 6th century when a monastery was established at Oughaval, close to the town - and within the present-day parish.
+The history of Stradbally dates to the 6th century.
+The area was called "Mon-au-Bealing" and Colman Mac ua Laoise, a disciple of St. Columba, established a monastery at Oughaval, close to the town and within the present-day parish.

+In 1447 Franciscans came to Mon-au-Bealing and by 1550 a small village had developed.
+The name Stradbally (Sraidbhaile Laoise) was in use at least from the 16th century as it is referred to by that name in the Annals of the Four Masters.

-Samuel Lewis's Topographical Dictionary of Ireland (published in 1837), records that the parish at that time contained "2392 inhabitants, of which number, 1799 are in the town".
+Samuel Lewis's Topographical Dictionary of Ireland (published in 1837) records that the parish at that time contained "2392 inhabitants, of which number, 1799 are in the town".

 Birth of motor racing

 On 2 July 1903 the Gordon Bennett Cup ran through Stradbally.
 It was the first international motor race to be held in Ireland.
 Kildare was chosen at least partly on the grounds that the straightness of the roads would be a safety benefit.
 As a compliment to Ireland, the British team chose to race in Shamrock green which thus became known as British racing green.

 The route consisted of several loops of a route which included Kilcullen, Kildare, Monasterevin, Stradbally, Athy, Castledermot, and Carlow.
 The 520 km race was won by the Belgian racer Camille Jenatzy, driving a Mercedes.

 Demography

-Between 2011 and 2016 the population of Stradbally increased by 11.1%: